edrosten/autoconf_tutorial/README.md

 ```
 Naturally that will fail if you don't have that compiler.
 You can even cross
 compile!
-First, install the AVR toolchain if you can, then run:
+First, install the AVR toolchain (on ubuntu sudo apt-get install gcc-avr binutils-avr avr-libc) if you can, then run:
 ```bash
 ./configure --host avr && make
 ```